OpenText Trademark and Logo Usage Policy

 - Any notice that your product is compatible with an OpenText product or service must be made in a referential manner such as “for use with,” “for,” “powered by,” or “compatible with.”
 Example: “[Your product name] app for OpenText™ AppWorks™”, “[Your product name], powered by OpenText™ Magellan™”, or “ABC extension for OpenText™ Content Server.”

-- Branding requirements for OpenText Marks, taglines, colors, typography, and other materials must comply with OpenText Brand Central.
+- Branding requirements for Marks, including taglines and their colors, typography, and other materials must comply in accordance with OpenText media.